Xunnamius/black-flag-extensions/README.md

 - When deploying to Vercel, allow the user to choose to deploy to preview (`--preview`), or to production (`--production`), or both.

-  - Deploy to the preview target only by default.
+  - Deploy to the preview target by default.

-  - If both `--preview=false` and `--production=false`, deploy to both the preview and production environments.
+  - If both `--preview=false` and `--production=false`, fallback to default
+    behavior.

   - If both `--preview=true` and `--production=true`, deploy to both the preview and production environments.